jgOhYeah/TunePlayer/README.md

 If not installed already, the [cppQueue](https://github.com/SMFSW/Queue) library should be installed as well.

 ### Hardware
 The simplest way is to connect a piezo buzzer / siren (e.g. smoke alarm) to the output pin (pin 9 in the examples).
-For makimum loudness, you will probably need a driver circuit and tune things to resonate.
+For maximum loudness, you will probably need a driver circuit and tune things to resonate.
 <!-- TODO: Link to [Bike Horn] repository -->

 ### Include the library